Lulani Faucets Review & Rating Updated: July 7, 2025

 Faucet Components

 Lulani faucets include some of the best components available.
-Its faucets are equipped with ceramic cartridges that have been certified lead-free and drinking water safe to North American standards and the aerators installed in most of its faucets are from the Swiss company, Neoperl.
+Its faucets are equipped with ceramic cartridges that have been certified lead-free and drinking water safe to North American standards, and with aerators from the Swiss company, Neoperl.
 Both of these components are crucial to long-term faucet performance.

 How to Clean a Ceramic Valve Cartridge